Fighting complicates Ukraine crash probe, U.S., EU prepare Russia sanctions

 Abbott, who has played a leading role in pressing for an investigation, told reporters the force would probably stay no longer than three weeks.
 "Our objective is to get in, to get cracking and to get out," he said.

-(Additional reporting by Natalia Zinets and Lina Kushch in Kiev, Yantoultra Ngui in Kuala Lumpur and Morag Mackinnon in Perth; writing by Gabriela Baczynska and Elizabeth Piper, editing by Philippa Fletcher)
+(Additional reporting by Natalia Zinets, Lina Kushch, Gabriela Baczynska and Elizabeth Piper in Kiev, Emily Stephenson and Steve Holland in Washington, Yantoultra Ngui in Kuala Lumpur and Morag Mackinnon in Perth; Writing by Philippa Fletcher; Editing by Anna Willard, Peter Cooney and Sandra Maler)